fido-device-onboard/pri-fidoiot/README.md

 For EC384 based vouchers use the following API:

 GET https://host.docker.internal:8043/api/v1/certificate?alias=SECP384R1 (or http://host.docker.internal:8042/api/v1/certificate?alias=SECP384R1)

-Authorization DIGEST with "apiUser" and api_password defined in the owners service.env or Authorization using CLIENT-CERT AUTH (mTLS).
+For authorization, users can use DIGEST AUTH with "apiUser" and api_password as defined in the owner's service.env or can use CLIENT-CERT AUTH (mTLS).

 Result body will be the owners certificate in PEM format